 For the first time since LA opened their stadium in Chavez Ravine in 1962, the team is rained out at home.
 The postponement of their scheduled game against St. Louis ends a streak of 737 consecutive contests at Dodger Stadium without a washout.

 In the first American League game ever played in Texas, the transplanted Washington franchise, now known as the Rangers, beat California, 7-3.
-The club will play their home schedule at Arlington Stadium, formerly called Turnpike Stadium, which is located between Fort Worth and Dallas.
+The club, which is managed by Ted Williams, will play their home schedule at Arlington Stadium, formerly called Turnpike Stadium, which is located between Fort Worth and Dallas.